aiven/devportal/docs/products/opensearch/howto/setup-cross-cluster-replication-opensearch.rst

 The follower cluster service will be in a `Rebuilding` state, and, once complete, the follower cluster will be ready to pull all data and indexes from the leader service.

 .. note::
-   To learn about the current limitations with cross cluster replications for Aiven for OpenSearch, see the :ref:`Limiations <ccr-limitatons>` section.
+   To learn about the current limitations with cross cluster replications for Aiven for OpenSearch, see the :ref:`Limitations <ccr-limitatons>` section.

 View follower cluster services
 -------------------------------